The purpose of this article is to:

 Some English speakers coming to Uruguay have joined the local economy by operating a restaurant or retail shop.

 Several expats and international companies have started IT businesses in Uruguay, or have formed partnerships with Uruguayan IT companies.
-It is my understanding that the Uruguay executive branch is providing an income tax exemption for most types of IT companies, making Uruguay a great place for a startup.

 Tips for starting a business in Uruguay